herrwinfried/EasierWsaInstaller/README.md

 This method is experimental.
 Made easy for you to enter fewer commands.

-**Except for the wsa option, the current wsa is still not downloading.
+<del> **Except for the wsa option, the current wsa is still not downloading.
 This is because the WSAGAProject team for Current WSA is still working on it.
-So version 1.7xx is still used in the wsa + opengapps method.**
+So version 1.7xx is still used in the wsa + opengapps method.** </del>

+Code change for a [Developer](https://github.com/WSA-Community/WSAGAScript/pull/139/) to work properly on version 1.8xx I noticed.
+I updated before the original WSAGAScript.
+You can now use the WSA + OpenGapps method in version 1.8xx.

 # What is wsa script?